 - Herniated discs

 A typical strain creates swelling, sets your posture off balance, and causes spasms that create even more pronounced posture problems and swelling.
-Sports injuries, curvature, and even herniation can create a similar cycle, so two of the most important ways to bring healing are through stretching and spasm release.
-Physiotherapy, yoga, and stretching achieve this.
+Sports injuries, curvature, and even herniation can create a similar cycle, so two of the most important ways to bring healing are through stretching and spasm release. physical therapy, yoga, and stretching achieve this.

 You can prevent back pain by